Chymyst/curryhoward/README.md

 ```

-There are two possible implementations of the type `Option[X] ⇒ Option[X]`: the "trivial" implementation (always return `None`), and the "interesting" implementation (return the same value as given).
+There are two possible implementations of the type `Option[X] ⇒ Option[X]`: the "trivial" implementation (always returns `None`), and the "interesting" implementation (returns the same value as given).
-The "trivial" implementation is rejected by the algorithm because it ignores the information given in the original data.
+The "trivial" implementation is rejected by the algorithm because it ignores the information given in the original data, so it has higher "information loss".

-Generally, the algorithm prefers implementations that use more parts of the disjunction.
+As another heuristic, the algorithm prefers implementations that use more parts of a disjunction.

 In some cases, there are several inequivalent implementations that all have the same level of "information loss."
 The function `allOfType` returns all these implementations.